MatthewForrester/TVTower/docs/manual_en.md

 ========

 * Loading and Saving
-* Spielgeschwindigkeit
+* Game Speed
-* Bewegung der Spielfigur
+* Movement of In-Game Characters
-* Funktionsfähige Features:
+* Functionality and Features:
-    * Programme Planning
+    * Programme Schedule
     * Archive
     * Movie Agency
-    * Werbemakler
+    * Ad Agency
     * News Studio
-    * Senderkauf
+    * Station Purchase
-    * Drehbuchagentur
+    * Script Agency
     * Studio
     * Supermarket
-    * Chef-Kredit-Bettelei
+    * Boss-Loans-Begging
     * Terrorist
-    * Immobilien-Makler
+    * Estate Agent XXXXX
-    * FSK 18 und Gerichtsvollzieher
+    * FSK 18 and Bailiffs
 * Interface
-* Chat und Cheaten
+* Chat and Cheats
-* Abläufe im Hintergrund
+* Processes in the Background
-* Veränderungen durch den Spieler
+* Changes Made by the Players
 * Keyboard Shortcuts for the Developer Version

 Loading and Saving